nih-cfde/the-fair-cookbook/content/recipes/Compliance/fairshake-rubric.md

-# Evaluating FAIRness with the CFDE rubric on FAIRshake
+# Evaluating FAIRness with the CFDE Rubric on FAIRshake

 **Author(s)**: Steve Edwards, John Cheadle